I tried running NVIDIA VSS 3.2.0 GA on DGX Spark

 )

-Same RTSP URL Treated as Independent Jobs
+Same RTSP Is Treated as a Separate Independent Job

 Base Profile Routing Has No Envoy/SDR